Multiple Chemical Sensitivity

 Patients can react to a wide variety of synthetic chemicals, ranging from scented perfumes and colognes, to disinfectants, pesticides, and combustion products (cigarette smoke, car exhaust).

-Symptoms vary and can include:
+Multiple Chemical Sensitivity symptoms vary and can include:

 - Myalgia (muscle pain)